bfidatadigipres/checksum_scripts/README.md

 There are two versions of the checksum_speed_test script that allow for single use checksum testing or automated testing of directories, and both will run on Python2.7 or Python3.

+There is potential for furher expansion of these tests by altering buffersize and chunk size allocations for the checksum functions.
+We've not had a chance to experiment with this yet, but welcome feedback and advice about optimum hash generation.

 ## checksum_speed_tests.py